 If you are looking to get a Cocker and going to have him living in the house then you’ll probably want to know do Cocker spaniels shed hair?

-So, the answer is.
-Yes, Cocker spaniels do shed hair, it is perfectly natural and nothing to be concerned about.
+Cocker spaniels do shed hair, it is perfectly natural and nothing to be concerned about.
 It can be minimised by regular grooming and basic care.
+Weekly brushing and regular trimming of hair will reduce the amount of hair shedding.

 Why do dogs shed hair?